Nexus Investments’ Scale-Up Fund

 |Net initial charge through Wealth Club||3%||Annual management charge||2%|

 The fund anticipates taking up to 24 months to fully deploy investor capital following the closing dates.
 However, it may take longer.

-The fund invests in just four areas which adds an element of discipline to the investment process.
+The fund invests in just four areas (data, digital, health and education), which adds an element of discipline to the investment process.
 This dedicated focus has been selected to leverage Nexus Group’s wider industry experience and benefit from broader market trends.
-The Nexus Group’s Investor Publishing business may provide the fund with enhanced deal flow (not guaranteed) as well as access to industry expertise and contacts which would otherwise be hard to replicate for a fund of this size.
+The Nexus Group’s Investor Publishing business may provide the fund with enhanced deal flow (not guaranteed) as well as access to industry expertise and contacts which would otherwise be hard to obtain for a fund of this size.
 This association may prove valuable to both NIVL’s due diligence process and to its investee companies in the form of warm introductions.

 While the fund is relatively young, the investment strategy has been fine-tuned over a number of years and the business is overseen by one of the City’s leading fund managers.